sapegin/washingcode-book/manuscript/Naming_is_hard.md

 }
 ```

-I would generally avoid repeating information in the name that’s already accessible via a type, a class name or a namespace.
+I would generally avoid repeating information in the name that’s already accessible via a type, a class name, or a namespace.

 (We talk a bit more about conventions in the [Code style](#code-style) chapter.)